thomasvjoseph/manual-approval/README.md

 | `INPUT_TIMEOUT`      | Timeout period (in minutes) for waiting for approval.
 If no comment is received within this time, the issue will be closed. | `30`                   |
 | `INPUT_MIN_APPROVERS`| Minimum number of approvals required to close the issue.
 Only applicable when there are multiple assignees. | `1`                   |

-## Outputs

-This action does not produce any direct outputs, but it will close the issue with a success or failure status based on the comments received.

 ## Usage